PTV Network

 Published: April 29, 2026 | 04:01 GMT | by AFP

 "Charles agrees with me even more than I do.
 We're never gonna let that opponent have a nuclear weapon.
-They know that, and they've known it right now very powerfully," Mr. Trump said after alluding to the conflict in the Middle East, without mentioning Iran by name.
+They know that, and they've known it right now very powerfully," Trump said after alluding to the conflict in the Middle East, without mentioning Iran by name.

-The king and Queen Camilla are in the U.S. to mark the 250th anniversary of the signing of the Declaration of Independence.
+The king and Queen Camilla are in the US to mark the 250th anniversary of the signing of the Declaration of Independence.

 Amnesty slams Israel’s destruction of solar panels in southern Lebanon